timBrockman/1701-D/src/content/index.md

 >Up until 2010 I devoted several hours a week to my local art community.
 >It was a chance to enjoy fine art with fine people.
->Durring that time I had the opportunity to serve on the Associates Board at the [Maitland Art Center](http://artandhistory.org/maitland-art-center) (now the Art & History Center).
+>During that time I had the opportunity to serve on the Associates Board at the [Maitland Art Center](http://artandhistory.org/maitland-art-center) (now the Art & History Center).

 ---